Taiwar/OpenComputers-Scripts/README.md

 ## Running the scripts
-Scripts are in different stages of being developed, but newer ones will have their requirements in a comment-header-block in the file itself or, if part of a project, in a `README.md` in that file.
+Scripts are in different stages of being developed, but newer ones will have their requirements in a comment-header-block in the file itself or, if part of a project, in a `README.md` in that folder.

 ## Disclaimer
 Currently, I am making no commitment towards maintaining any of the scripts in this repository, so there are no